publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch14/schLXXV/ptB/m__us_usc_t25_s1300d–27.md

         Nothing in this subsection shall be construed to limit the right of a covered Indian tribe to—

-            (A) intervene in an action that raises a claim referred to in subsection (a) of this section; or
+            (A) intervene in an action that raises a claim referred to in subsection (a); or

-            (B) limit the jurisdiction of any court referred to in subsection (b) of this section, to hear and determine any such claims.
+            (B) limit the jurisdiction of any court referred to in subsection (b), to hear and determine any such claims.

 ([Pub.
 L. 105–387, § 8][/us/pl/105/387/s8], Nov.
 13, 1998, [112 Stat.
 3475][/us/stat/112/3475].)